Miss Canada Lilac

 Syringa × tribrida 6-9' × same.
 S. × josiflexa Redwine × S. prestoniae Hiawatha.
 William Cumming intro, Morden Ag Res Ctr, Morden, Canada, 1967.

 Another outstanding Preston hybrid in the class of later-blooming lilacs.
 Masses of dark reddish-pink buds open to lovely fragrant single deep pink blossoms after the vulgaris lilacs have faded.
-The florets are unique in shape, like little trumpets clustered along the flower stem with spaces in-between.
+The florets are unique in shape, like little trumpets clustered along the flower stem.
 Plant singly as a specimen, preferably near the entrance to your home, or in a hedge for the butterflies and other nectar-loving creatures.
 Like other Prestons, can be pruned to tree form; won’t sucker and eat the building.
 Z3.
 (1-3' bare-root plants)

 7580 Miss Canada